color - artist glossary

 Yellow is the lightest value and violet is the darkest value color.

-artist glossary of supplies
+supplies - artist glossary

 Some items you may need for your painting projects.

-choosing the correct brushes - artist glossary
+choose the correct brushes - artist glossary

 The different painting medias use different brushes.
 Select the brushes for the painting media you are using.